ihunhh/Smart_parking_lot/README.md

 * Applying ADATA's LED lights to be a parking lot indicator

-  * We have to drive and controll it
+  * We have to drive and control it